axiomchronicles/axiomchronicles/README.md

 ## 💡 Fun Fact

-When I'm not coding, I enjoy [Your Hobby/Interest]!
+When I'm not coding, I enjoy [Listening Music]!

 ---